 - Have the patience to continue on even though six other sites sell the same thing?

+Probably not.
 While you shouldn’t consider those three bullet points a definitive list, those are great places to start if you aren’t seeing the number of sales you hoped for with your online store.
 After you’ve covered the basics, you can start testing smaller things like button placements and website copy.
 But how do you know where to make adjustments to your website?

 Use CRO tools!